Bahía de Jobos: Ecology

-Jobos Bay is a tropical estuary with five distinct habitat types grading roughly from the ocean landward: coral reefs, seagrass beds, mangrove forests, mudflats, and evergreen littoral forests.
-Jobos is the second largest estuary in Puerto Rico by total area and the largest (by a factor of three) by total coastline.
+Jobos Bay is a exemplary tropical estuary with five distinct habitat types grading roughly from the ocean landward: coral reefs, seagrass beds, mangrove forests, mudflats and evergreen littoral forests.
+Jobos is the second largest estuary in Puerto Rico by total area, and the largest (by a factor of three) by total coastline.
 The Jobos mangroves are estimated to comprise 42.6% of that habitat type on the south coast of Puerto Rico.